KubaTaba1uga/python_websocket_notifications/README.md

 Managin channel has to be inline with [SPEC](https://github.com/KubaTaba1uga/python_websocket_notifications/blob/main/OMA-TS-REST_NetAPI_NotificationChannel-V1_0-20200319-C.pdf).

+##  Solution overview
+1. Create endpoint for managing subscriptions
+   1.1 New subscription require callback reference (WS channel URI) 1.2 RestartToken should be object's lat edit timestamp (more info in 5.1.4.3.1) 1.3 Creating a subscription -> creating a worker 1.4 What should trigger new notification in worker?
+3. Create enpoint for managing channels
+[Optional] 3.
+Create endpoint for updating app's data

 Bullet points from `Appendix I Notification delivery using WebSockets`:
 1. Create Subprotocol Registration in Sec-WebSocket-Protocol
 2. do not implement connCheck/connAck in application layer (at this point)